alexandergall/bf-sde-nixpkgs/bf-sde/support/README.md

-In this document, the term _application_ refers to a collection of packages that implement a particular network function based on a P4 program written for the Tofino-series of networking ASICs that makes use of the Nix packaging of the Intel Tofino SDE.
+In this document, the term _application_ refers to a collection of packages that implement a particular network function based on a P4 program written for the Tofino-series of networking ASICs that makes use of the Nix packaging of the open-source Tofino SDE.
 Typically, the application is installed on a device whose sole purpose is to provide an instance of that network function.
 In that case we speak of an _appliance_.

 The application is assumed to contain everything needed for a complete, ready-to use installation.
 Typically, this includes the